 Together with our global parent, Dufry, our talented and dedicated senior management team has guided our organization through its expansion and positioned us for continued growth.
-Our team has an average of 21 years of experience at Hudson Group / Dufry.
+Our executive team has an average of 22 years of experience at Hudson/Dufry and are backed with deep industry and operational insight.
 Additionally, our management team possesses extensive experience across a broad range of disciplines, including merchandising, marketing, real estate, finance, legal and regulatory and supply chain management.
-Our management team embraces our core purpose to be "The Traveler's Best Friend" and embodies our passionate, dedicated and service-oriented culture, which is shared by our employees throughout the entire organization.
+Our management team embraces our core purpose to be "The Traveler's Best Friend" and embodies our passionate, dedicated and service-oriented culture, which is shared by our team members throughout the entire organization.
 We believe this results in a cohesive team focused on sustainable long-term growth.